letup/KDXBlockAlert/README.md

 KDXBlockAlert
 =============

-UIAlertView and UIActionSheet helper for block-based callback usage
+An UIAlertView and UIActionSheet helper for block-based callback usage

 ## Example